0xVector/envoy-cache-ext/README.md

 created in these places:
 - when Leader publishes headers/data, it is copied to the inflight store.
-For headers, this is because the `encodeHeaders()` takes ownership of the `HeaderMap` and thus needs it's own copy.
+For headers, this is because the `encodeHeaders()` takes ownership of the `HeaderMap` and thus needs its own copy.
 Data could be moved from if `StopIteration` was returned, and then the Leader could be treated the same as Followers, eliminating the need for this copy.
 This could be an addition in the future.
 - when publishing headers, a temporary copy of the chunk is created (in addition to the inflight copy mentioned above)